 - 1 Box Chocolate cake of your choice and all ingredients required.

 - 10 tablespoons unsalted butter at room temperature

 - ⅔ cup heavy cream

-- Place the powdered sugar, peanut butter, butter, vanilla and salt in the bowl of an electric mixer fitted with a paddle attachment.
-Mix on medium-low speed until creamy, scraping down the bowl with a rubber spatula as needed.
-Add the heavy cream and beat on high speed until the mixture is light and smooth (do not overbeat).
+- Place the powdered sugar, peanut butter, butter, vanilla and salt in a large bowl.
+Mix on medium speed until creamy.
+Add the heavy cream and beat on high speed until the mixture is light and smooth.

 - Place one cake layer on a serving plate.
 Cover with peanut butter icing.
 Repeat for all layers.
 Frost the cake with the remaining peanut butter icing.
 Refrigerate until set.

 - Add fudge topping of your choice.
 Top with peanut butter cups.

 Nutrition Information is estimated based on the ingredients and cooking instructions as described in each recipe and is intended to be used for informational purposes only.
 Please note that nutrition details may vary based on methods of preparation, origin and freshness of ingredients used.

 Conversion Information We get a lot of requests to help with conversions especially between various countries like Canada, the U.K. and Australia.
 These tables should help you make those conversions.
 For your convenience we have included a Conversion Chart.

 Disclaimer Unless indicated recipes influenced by cookbooks, magazines or family traditions.